FAQs (Fall Sideline Cheerleading)

 Additionally, for all games on stadium fields, only players, coaches, and cheerleaders are allowed on the field and track at all times.

 Yes, unless otherwise notified by your assigned coach.
 Fairfax County has many turf fields, and this is an advantage as to avoid rescheduled games to weekdays or beyond the regular season.

 6. Do we compete at competitions?

 SYA Sideline Cheer Teams do not compete.
-SYA’s Competition Cheer Team cheers during football season and competes at national level competitions throughout Virginia and Maryland.
+SYA Competition Cheer Teams cheer during football season and compete at national level competitions throughout Virginia and Maryland.
 Please see SYA Extreme’s Web page for additional information.

 7. Can my siblings cheer on the same team?

 If there is a 2 year age difference, they can cheer on the same team or cheer for a sibling’s football team if the coach can accommodate.